 After an investment is initiated in the Control Phase, it must be planned and executed in accordance with Commonwealth standards.
 Commonwealth IT projects that have received IBC approval are governed by the Commonwealth Project Management Standard.
 Commonwealth IT procurements are governed by the VITA IT Procurement: Authority and Delegation Policies.
-These procurements are initially documented in the Procurement Governance Review (PGR) form in CTP, where it is reviewed by ITIMD, then Supply Chain Management (SCM), Enterprise Architecture (EA), the Project Management Division (PMD), Security, and eCOS.
-A recommendation is then made to the Commonwealth CIO for approval or disapproval.
-To execute a procurement, the Procurement Governance Request (PGR)must be approved by Commonwealth CIO.
-The PGR documents the proposed procurement method, estimated cost, and funding source.
+These procurements are initially documented in the Procurement Business Alignment form completed during the Select Phase.
+To execute a procurement, the Procurement Governance Request (PGR) is completed and submitted via the CTP for governance review and CIO approval.
+The PGR draws on the PBA information and documents the proposed procurement method, estimated cost, and funding source.
+Once a procurement PBA has been approved by the CIO, the procurement must be executed through the PGR process within 12 months.